Aryaan-Bazaz/Aryaan-Bazaz/README.md

-# Hey there!
-I'm Aryaan Bazaz 👋
+# Hey!
+I'm Aryaan Bazaz

 Welcome to my GitHub profile!
 I'm a passionate Computer Science & Social Sciences undergrad at IIIT-Delhi, diving deep into Machine Learning, LLMs, and Systems Programming.
 I love building scalable AI solutions and pushing the boundaries of what's possible with tech.